Part Three: Suggestions for Maintaining Face-Down Positioning After Macular Hole Surgery

 - Maintain a journal and keep a daily record.

-You can qualify temporarily to use Talking Books and a Talking Book machine for free (including free return postage) from the Library of Congress's National Library Service for the Blind and Physically Handicapped.
-With the new digital player that has recently become available, you may be able to download books using your home computer.
+You can qualify temporarily to use Talking Books and a Talking Book digital player for free (including free return postage) from the Library of Congress's National Library Service for the Blind and Physically Handicapped.
+With the digital player, you can download books using your home computer.
 (My doctor signed the application form, indicating that I had a temporary problem.
 The equipment was returned when my vision improved.)

 "Catching Up" with Tasks